qualityshepherd/brine/assets/posts/southern_coast.md

  5   | "You don't want to know what lurks in those murky depths."
  6   | "As ebb and flow commands."

+**0503 Contested Ground** A ritual site where druids and fae negotiate territorial boundaries.
+Massive stone discs, each carved with intricate treaties, balance on knife-edges.
+When wind passes, the discs rotate slightly—marking slow, centuries-long agreements about land use, magical rights, and natural boundaries.
+Some discs are cracked, others pristine—telling the story of past conflicts and current truces.

+**0504 The Quiet Line** Where fae forest meets grassland, the earth trembles between cultivation and wild magic.
+Stunted trees cling to earth with desperate roots.
+Springtime bursts with medicinal herbs and wildflowers; autumn withers everything to ash.
+Druids and fae battle here not with weapons, but with the very soil itself—neither side winning, the land forever contested.

+**0505 The Last Glade** A massive stone arch stands at the clearing's center, carved from a single piece of dark stone.
+No two people describe its carvings the same way—some see druidic runes, others fae symbols, some see nothing at all.
+Natural stone seats curve at its base.
+Those who sit and concentrate on a single question might glimpse its truth—though the answer rarely comes in the form expected.

 **0506 Silent Dancer**
 A faint, muffled melody lingers on the air.
 Closer inspection reveals dozens of footprints circling in the sand, endlessly overwriting themselves.
 A quiet voice asks, "Care to dance?"
 Any who reply “yes” (or anything similar) vanish from sight.
 The music swells—full and clear.
 A dozen elaborately dressed fae twirl and glide across the sand, celebrating the end of a drought and the birth of a child...